tulios/mappersmith/README.md

 #### Alternative host

-There are some cases where a resource method reside in another host, in those cases you can use the `host` key to configure a new host or to disable the resolution.
+There are some cases where a resource method resides in another host, in those cases you can use the `host` key to configure a new host or to disable the resolution.

 ```javascript
 var manifest = {